hassaanbinaslam/myblog_fastai_archived/_posts/2022-07-07-sagemaker-script-mode.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Prepare-training-and-test-data">Prepare training and test data<a class="anchor-link" href="#Prepare-training-and-test-data"> </a></h1><p>We will use <strong>Iris flower dataset</strong>.
 It includes three iris species (Iris setosa, Iris virginica, and Iris versicolor) with 50 samples each.
-Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
+Four features were measured for each sample: the length and the width of the sepals and petals, in centimeters.
 We can train a model to distinguish the species from each other based on the combination of these four features.
-You can read more about this dataset at <a href="https://en.wikipedia.org/wiki/Iris_flower_data_set">Iris flower data set</a></p>
+You can read more about this dataset at <a href="https://en.wikipedia.org/wiki/Iris_flower_data_set">Iris flower data set</a>.
+The dataset has five columns representing.</p>
 <ol>
 <li>sepal length in cm</li>
 <li>sepal width in cm</li>